The Edipresse Group has left an indelible mark during its 80 years in media.

 The Edipresse Group has its headquarters in Switzerland, with a diverse portfolio or real estate, media and digital ventures.
 In Asia, the group focuses primarily on media, with a portfolio of over 10 brands across luxury lifestyle, food and wine, home and design, entrepreneurship and more.

 Pierre’s sons, Michel and Sébastien Lamunière, are now leading the next chapter of the company’s growth and development, overseeing the Asian and European operations respectively.

-Over in Asia, CEO and Chairman Michel has been spearheading a pivotal transformation for the group from traditional print publisher covering big families to a true lifestyle brand for Asia’s most influential.
+Over in Asia, Chairman & CEO Michel has been spearheading a pivotal transformation for the group from traditional print publisher covering big families to a true lifestyle brand for Asia’s most influential.

-“In such a changing environment, you have to paradoxically stick to some simple principles,” says Michel, Chairman & CEO of Tatler Asia Group.
+“In such a changing environment, you have to paradoxically stick to some simple principles,” says Michel.
 “Never take things for granted, constantly adapt to your environment and your customers’ needs, invest in creativity, find and keep the best people and empower the next generation as soon as possible.”